zanith

 05 — Bundled, in-process

-Studio reuses the connection pool your app already runs against.
-No second set of credentials, no second TLS config.
+Studio reuses the connection pool your app already runs.
+A separate GUI opens its own — second credentials, second TLS, second thing to leak.

 The schema parsed at startup powers both the typed query API and Studio's table list.
-Drift in one is drift in both.
+There's no second schema to drift out of sync.

 One migration runner